SEN Teacher Vacancy

 - making use of special facilities and/or equipment

-- teaching students on an individual, class or small group basis
+- teaching students on an individual or small group basis

 - checking and assessing students’ work and giving feedback